AkshitaDNA/FullText-search-engine/FullText-Search-Engine/README.md

 # Search Engine Project
 A Full-text unigram search engine implemented in c++.
 ## Project Author -
-- Prakash Chand
+- Akshita BHatt
 ## Aim
-The aim of this project is to build a prototype of a search engine which works on Student database and retrieve the details based on query.This search engine takes user student database in json format.
+The aim of this project is to build a prototype of a search engine which works on Student database and retrieve the details based on query.
+This search engine takes user student database in json format.
 This search engine is full text search engine unlike exact value search in Data Base Management System.

 **Here without using the concept of _machine learning_ , aim was to make it a better search engine by applying word similarity like jump and leap are same and stemming like jumping to jump etc**.